amagalhaes31/amagalhaes31/README.md

 #### A little more about me...

-- 🔭 I’m currently working on Digital TV at [JFL Alarmes](https://jflalarmes.com.br/).
+- 🔭 I’m currently working on Alarm System at [JFL Alarmes](https://jflalarmes.com.br/).
 - 🌱 I’m currently learning about Internet of Things using the ESP32.
 - 👯 I’m looking to collaborate on Mobile applications and Internet of Things.
 - 💬 Ask me about Internet of Things, Digital TV, Economy and Stock Market.